Icelandic Christmas Cake

 Popcorn balls (popped kernels stuck together with a sugary "glue") were hugely popular around the turn of the 20th century, but their popularity has since waned.
 Popcorn balls are still served in some places as a traditional Halloween treat.

+Popcorn balls were a fixture at many Halloween parties during the 1950s, a time when Treat or Treaters regularly enjoyed homemade treats rather than packaged store-bought candies.
+Chances are that many of you would receive at least one on your "Trick or Treating" rounds in your neighborhood, as well as fresh baked cookies.
 One legend from Nebraska say's that the popcorn ball is actually a product of the Nebraska weather.
 It supposedly invented itself during the "Year of the Striped Weather" which came between the years of the "Big Rain" and the "Great Heat" where the weather was both hot and rainy.
 There was a mile strip of scorching sunshine and then a mile strip of rain.
 On one farm, there were both kinds of weather.
 One day in August, it rained so hard on the farm that sorghum syrup leaked right from the grasses and drained into the nearby cornfield (the cornfield was in a valley).
 The syrup flowed down the hill into the popped corn and rolled it into great balls with some of them hundreds of feet high and looked like big tennis balls at a distance.
 You never see any of them now because the grasshoppers ate them all up in one day on July 21, 1874.

 Popcorn balls dated back to the mid-19th century.
 New York cookbook author E.F.
 Haskell included the recipe in her Housekeeper’s Encyclopedia first published in 1861.
 The following is one of those old, and vintage recipes.
+Popcorn balls:

 12 oz molasses